curvedinf/dir-assistant/README.md

 ## Embedding Model Configuration

-You must use an embedding model regardless of whether you are running in local or API mode, but you can choose whether you want it to be local or API using the `ACTIVE_EMBED_IS_LOCAL` setting.
-Generally local will be faster, but API will be higher quality.
+You must use an embedding model regardless of whether you are running an LLM via local or API mode, but you can also choose whether the embedding model is local or API using the `ACTIVE_EMBED_IS_LOCAL` setting.
+Generally local embedding will be faster, but API will be higher quality.
 To start, it is recommended to use a local model.
 You can download a good default embedding model with:

 ```shell